-Parvovirus infection is a common and highly contagious childhood ailment — sometimes called slapped-cheek disease because of the distinctive face rash that develops.
-Parvovirus infection has also been known as fifth disease because, historically, it was one of five common childhood illnesses characterized by a rash.
+Parvovirus infection is a common and highly contagious childhood illness.
+It's sometimes called slapped-cheek disease because of the distinctive face rash that develops.
+Parvovirus infection has also been known as fifth disease because, historically, it was fifth in a list of common childhood illnesses characterized by a rash.

-In most children, parvovirus infection is mild and requires little treatment.
-However, in some adults, the infection can be serious.
+In most children, parvovirus infection is mild and needs little treatment.
+But in some adults, the infection can be serious.
 Parvovirus infection in some pregnant women can lead to serious health problems for the fetus.
-Parvovirus infection is also more serious for people with some kinds of anemia or who have a compromised immune system.
+The infection is also more serious for people with some kinds of anemia or who have a compromised immune system.

 A bright red rash on the cheeks is a distinctive sign of parvovirus infection.

 Most people with parvovirus infection have no signs or symptoms.
-When symptoms do appear, they vary greatly depending on the age of the person who has the disease.
+When symptoms do appear, they vary greatly depending on how old you are when you get the disease.

 Parvovirus symptoms in children

 Early signs and symptoms of parvovirus infection in children may include:

 - Upset stomach

 - Runny nose